brimdata/zed/docs/lake/design.md

 where the new data is a modified form of the old data.
 This provides emulation of row-based updates and deletes.

-If the pool-key is chosen to be "." for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by ".") so that duplicates are trivially detected.
+If the pool-key is chosen to be "this" for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by "this") so that duplicates are trivially detected.

 Efficient upserts can be accomplished because each segment is sorted by the